Hospital generator failure probed after Eowyn caused power cut

 However, Green MSP Mark Ruskell said the hospital had been relying on emergency battery power with a “limited” capacity.

+Meanwhile SP Energy Networks said on Tuesday afternoon that 800 customers in Dumfries and Galloway were still without power following Friday’s storm.

-The Mid Scotland and Fife MSP, who is the Greens’ energy spokesperson, said: “It was a relief to hear that no patients were harmed at Forth Valley Royal Hospital during the power outage.
+Mid Scotland and Fife MSP Mr Ruskell, who is the Greens’ energy spokesperson, said: “It was a relief to hear that no patients were harmed at Forth Valley Royal Hospital during the power outage.

 “I understand the back-up generator failed, the emergency battery that was the last resort, of course, has limited capacity, and I understand it only had up to 90 minutes of power.”